1. Wilson JJ, Levin FR. Attention-Deficit/

 2. Levin FR, Evans SM, McDowell D, Kleber HD.
-Methylphenidate treatment for cocaine abusers with adult attention-deficit/hyperactivity disorder: A pilot study.
-J Clin Psychiatry.
-1998;59:300-305.
+Methylphenidate treatment for cocaine abusers with adult attention-deficit/

 3. Wilens TE, Faraone S, Biederman J, et al. Does stimulant therapy of ADHD beget later substance abuse: a meta-analytic review of the literature.
 Pediatrics.
 2003;11(1):179-185.